Shortcuts to Articles: GHE Youth Spaces News & Background Story

 The future of this region will remain questionable unless people become more confident leaders and advocates in and for their communities.
 Person-to-person exchange and organising done at scale can make a significant contribution to regional peacebuilding and civic engagement.
 Given the young average age, we see a chance to envision and co-create home-grown solutions to the various challenges facing the region.

-Project Mission Statement
+GHE Youth Spaces Mission Statement

 We create physical and virtual spaces in Rwanda, Uganda and DR Congo to connect the youth of these countries and give them practical skills that lead to personal development, civic engagement and regional peacebuilding.